 If so, perhaps a part of you is self-sabotaging your fat-loss efforts.

 If so, I can relate.
 Many of my overeating episodes in the past stemmed from anger at myself for failing (yet again) in my diet.
 Eating was a great self-punishment tool since it would detract me from my weight loss goal.
-I was also very inferior of my body, and being fat was my way of avoiding my body image issues.
-(It was an all or nothing mindset.
+I was also very inferior about my body, and being fat was my way of avoiding my body image issues.
+(It was an all-or-nothing mindset.
 I was never fat or obese, but I was often not at my ideal weight.)
 A part of me also secretly wanted to be fat, because I hated myself and it was my way of making the self-hate easier.

 Many overweight people use their excess weight as a barrier to protect themselves from the world.
 Perhaps being heavier makes things easier.
 Perhaps being heavier makes them more accepted so people will not be jealous of their bodies.
 Perhaps being heavier helps them hide their shame and unhappiness.
 Perhaps being heavier keeps other people away.